 We provide lunch each Saturday during the Saturday Program and both breakfast and lunch during school holidays and breaks.
 Our caterers ensure students get a balanced diet by cooking a variety of meals for the students, including “Chapati,” a flatbread that is a favorite of Kenyan children.

-Case Managers often identify situations where families need food aid during home or school visits.
-Families in a particularly dire situation may request family food aid, and we provide basic ingredients to address the temporary problem.
+Case managers often identify situations where families need food aid during home or school visits.
+Families in a particularly dire situation may request family food aid, and we provide basic foods to address the temporary problem.

-Clean water and sanitation facilities are often unsafe in parts of Kenya.
+Clean water and sanitation facilities are often unsafe in parts of Kenya including Nairobi.
 Therefore, an essential preventative treatment is deworming medications which our Saturday Program nurse regularly administers in addition to weekly multivitamins.
 We also provide basic dental and vision care.

 Drug and Substance Abuse Awareness and Mental Health

 We serve some of the most vulnerable children on the planet.
 Life in the slums can be unimaginable so it is imperative that our students receive the best support to ensure they can transform their lives.

 Drug use is a reality for many living in the slums.
-Given the prevalence of crime, gang violence, mental illness, and peer pressure, we know our students’ success can be easily derailed by drug usage.
+Given the prevalence of crime, gang violence, mental illness, and peer pressure, we know our students’ success can be derailed by drug usage.
 That’s why we educate our students about drugs and their impact on one’s life.
 Our program creates awareness of drugs and substance abuse and information on the types of drugs abused and empowers students to adopt healthy behaviors that prevent abuse and the associated risks.

 It’s also vital that we educate our students about developing and maintaining good mental health.
 To transform the lives of students, we want them to be able to identify any mental health concerns and know what to do if problems arise so that they can seek help.